chilledboy/SenecaCPA-OOP345/README.md

 * Depending on the workshop or milestone, header and implementation files may have already been provided by the professor.
 Oftentimes it is the header and main cpp files that are given. **To see if it has been provided, check the lab instructions (docx file).**

 * All work for this course is done on Visual Studio and submitted via BlackBoard rather than previously being PuTTy.

+* The workshops follow the format of the following outlined text: https://scs.senecac.on.ca/~oop345/pages/timeline.html Workshop 1 will cover week 1 material, workshop 2 will cover week 2, and so on.